gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 ### Pi-Hole

-Pi-Hole ([Wikipedia link](https://en.wikipedia.org/wiki/Pi-hole)) is very useful to block ADS on all your devices.
+Pi-Hole ([Wikipedia link](https://en.wikipedia.org/wiki/Pi-hole)) is very useful to block ADS on and tracking domains for all your devices.
 In combination with VPN you're even able to block ADS on a Iphone, Smart-TVs and other IoT-Infrastructure.
-It's very interesting to see what every single device is doing in the background.
+It's very interesting to see what every single device is doing in the background on your network.

 ### Nginx